 Stan Bales Rover Service Award

-The Stan Bales award is the peak service award for NSW Rovers.
+The Stan Bales award is the peak good service Award for NSW Rovers.
 Recipients are recognised for exceptional and continual service to the Rover Section.
 For Rovers this means a minimum of 5 years of outstanding service (which can be accumulated concurrently) and for non Rovers 10 years.

 Nominations are made in secret and the recipients only find out when the award is announced.
 Awards are then presented at the annual Rover Award Dinner.